What does a limited company secretary do?

 company secretary

-The role of a limited company secretary is essentially an administrative one, but can involve a number of important responsibilities depending on the wishes of the company’s directors.
+The role of a limited company secretary is primarily administrative, but it may also involve significant responsibilities, depending on the company’s directors’ wishes.

 How to appoint a company secretary

-All company appointments, both directors and companies secretaries, are made via the registrar of companies, Companies House.
+All company appointments, including those of directors and company secretaries, are made through the registrar of companies, Companies House.

-There are two ways to appoint a secretary – either at the time of incorporation itself or subsequently by informing Companies House via the correct form.
+There are two ways to appoint a secretary: either at the time of incorporation or subsequently by informing Companies House via the correct form.

 There are no firm rules which determine the responsibilities and duties of a company secretary, as they will vary between firms.
 However, some of the main typical tasks include: